wsargent/toodledo/README.txt

 === SETUP:

-The first thing you should do is open up your browser and go to
+The first thing you should do is open up your browser and go to:

   http://www.toodledo.com/info/api_doc.php